 Qunote’s comprehensive search functions make it incredibly easy to manage the data you hold, allowing you to quickly and simply find notes on a client’s file going back several years.
 By setting up different client groups, you can archive closed cases while retaining easy access to the data should you require it, such as in the event of a subject access request.

 Data stored within Qunote also meets GDPR’s requirement of portability.
-The vast majority of data held (client records, notes etc.) can be exported directly from the system, and anything you can’t export directly from the system can be exported from the database and provided to you on request.
+Data held (client records, notes etc.) can be exported directly from the system.

 For more information about Qunote, call us on 01303 863816, or email us at firstname.lastname@example.org